DandelionSprout/adfilt/.github/README.md

 • To remove "www." from most entries: Ctrl+H / Find → Replace… <br>
 • To remove duplicates: Edit → Permute Lines → Unique <br>
 • To remove duplicates across files: Paste the content of the file that shall retain its filters on top, and paste the content of the file that shall delete its duplicates on bottom. <br>
+• To remove element-rule targets from adblock files, so that the rules' domains can be run through PyFunceble: Ctrl+H / Find → Replace, turn on RegEx, and then replace `##.*` and `#?#.*` with nothing.

 ## Special thanks to:

 • [gorhill](https://github.com/gorhill), [Collin Barrett](https://github.com/collinbarrett), the [AdGuard team](https://github.com/AdguardTeam), and the [AdBlock team](https://getadblock.com/contributors/), for having included at least one of my lists into uBlock Origin, Filterlists, AdGuard, and AdBlock respectively. <br>
 • [lassekongo83](https://github.com/lassekongo83) for being the best filter writer on planet Earth, for helping heaps of people (Me included) with writing specific filters, and for having made several lists that I often look through to learn more about how to write filters. <br>
 • [THEtomaso](https://github.com/THEtomaso) for waterproofing parts of the Nordic list, and for several contributions to the same list. <br>
-• The contributor communities that surround uBlock Origin and Nano Adblocker in general (including [okieshsch](https://github.com/okiehsch) and [gwarser](https://github.com/gwarser)), for generally being helpful, reasonably debating, and for providing various solutions and advices. <br>
+• The contributor communities that surround uBlock Origin and Nano Adblocker in general (including [okiehsch](https://github.com/okiehsch) and [gwarser](https://github.com/gwarser) among others), for generally being helpful, reasonably debating, and for providing various solutions and advices. <br>
 • [krystian3w](https://github.com/krystian3w) for teaching me that using `:style` entries completely breaks a list *and* its entries in ABP. <br>
 • [okiehsch](https://github.com/okiehsch) (individually) for taking the time to oversee the copying of entries (Mostly from *[Browse Websites Without Logging In](https://raw.githubusercontent.com/DandelionSprout/adfilt/master/BrowseWebsitesWithoutLoggingIn.txt)*) to *uBlock Filters - Annoyances*.